Modi honoured for France's Bastille Day in shadow of riots

 She called the government measures "an admission of a total loss of confidence in the state".

-The main Paris fireworks display is set to go ahead and will be watched by Macron and Modi after they have attended a banquet with 200 guests at the Louvre Museum.
+The main Paris fireworks display is set to go ahead and will be watched by Macron and Modi after they attend a banquet with 200 guests at the Louvre Museum.

 Hindu nationalism